ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 ---
 ## Function - LDAP Utilities: Set Password
-A function that allows you to set a new password for an LDAP entry given the entry's DN
+A function that allows you to set a new password for an LDAP entry given the entry's DN.

+Notes:
+* Some LDAP environments will require the app.config setting `ldap_use_ssl=True` to change passwords in  addition to write permissions on the OU associated with the user.
 <details><summary>Inputs:</summary>
 <p>